 Maybe it will and maybe it won’t.
-According to a recent survey by Invodo, 71% of customers think video is the best way to bring product features to life.
-Add in the finding that 73% are more likely to buy after watching a video, and it seems like video might actually be an investment worth making—especially for single-product stores not faced with the prospect of producing dozens of videos.
+According to Forbes, viewers retain as much as 95% of a message when they watch a video, compared to just 10% when that same message is presented as text.
+Add in the study that 64% are more likely to buy after watching a video, and it seems like video might actually be an investment worth making—especially for single-product stores not faced with the prospect of producing dozens of videos.

 Get in on the crowdfunding craze

 Soylent.
 Oculus rift.
 Exploding Kittens.
 You know these products, but do you know how they got their start?
 Crowdfunding, that’s how.
-Also known as asking strangers for money on the internet, crowdfunding raised an incredible $34 billion last year, a number that’s predicted to blow up in 2017 as more and more companies try to emulate the wild success of Kickstarter campaigns.
+Also known as asking strangers for money on the internet, the crowdfunding industry is predicted to grow to over $300 million by 2025 as more and more companies try to emulate the wild success of Kickstarter campaigns.

 Crowdfunding tends to work best for single products that appeal to a specific, narrow, and passionate audience.
 As Shopify puts it, “Your product has to be something they can’t pick up at Walmart, and not easily found online.
 There has to be a community that craves your product for a problem that’s not being solved right now.”

 If that describes your product, crowdfunding might be a good fit.
 Dedicated platforms like Kickstarter, Indiegogo and RocketHub are obvious solutions, but if you want to customize the look and feel of your store, you’re better off with Shopify.
-Some Shopify themes come with built-in pre-ordering and goal-tracking features, or you can use an app to add functionality to another theme, as Taylor Stitch (seen above) has done in the “Workshop” section of their store.
+Some Shopify themes even come with built-in pre-ordering and goal-tracking features.

 Do one thing well